-The participants are expected to be highly motivated first through third year undergraduate students from colleges, universities, and other institutions of higher education, who demonstrate leadership through academic work, community involvement, and extracurricular activities.
+Participants are expected to be highly motivated first through third year undergraduate students from colleges, universities, and other institutions of higher education, who demonstrate leadership through academic work, community involvement, and extracurricular activities.
 Their fields of study will be varied and may include the sciences, social sciences, humanities, education, business, and other professional fields.
-Emphasis should be made on recruiting participants from non-elite backgrounds, from both rural and urban areas, and with little or no prior experience in the United States or elsewhere outside their home country.
+Emphasis should be placed on recruiting participants from historically underserved and disadvantaged groups, including women, minority communities, and individuals with disabilities, and who have little or no international experience.

 - be proficient in English;

 - be interested in the topic of civic engagement;

 - be between 18 and 25 years of age;

 - have at least one semester left of their undergraduate studies, and be committed to returning to their home universities following completion of the program; (students must be 1,2,3 or 4 year-in case of five-year program)

 - demonstrate strong leadership qualities and potential in their university and community activities;